-The stone boundary wall encloses the eastern side of the Park, running along side of the A487.
-Its construction was begun in 1863, but this section was not built until after 1866 (1866 Estate map).
-It is listed as "one of the finest of its kind in Wales", and as an integral part of the Park's design.
+The stone boundary wall encloses the entire park.
+On the eastern side it runs along the side of the A487 (Plate 2).
+It also bounds the N edge of the development area.
+Its construction was begun in 1863, but the section beside field 2 was not built until after 1866 (1866 Estate map).
+In this area the wall measures c.2.2m high, with another 0.4m of coping stones on top.
+On the northern side of field 6 the wall is c.3m high.
+It is constructed in irregular courses of limestone blocks knapped square, and topped with slate coping stones of various sizes and shapes, producing a jagged effect.
+The boundary wall is grade II listed (record no. 18910) and described as "one of the finest of its kind in Wales".
 The development should not impact on the wall, and care should be taken that no damage is done to it.
-It is also recommended that any building in this area is not higher than the boundary wall, so that the view from outside is not compromised.
+It is also recommended that buildings should not be visible over the wall, especially next to the A487, so that the view from outside is not compromised.
+The existence of remains of Lodge Covert immediately west of the wall will assist in the screening of the eastern end of the development.